andraaspar/new-typescript-project/README.md

 ## Clone

-1. Create a new repo for your project, and clone it into your Eclipse workspace (maybe using [TortoiseGit](https://github.com/TortoiseGit/TortoiseGit)).
+1. Create a new repo for your project, and clone it into your workspace (maybe using [TortoiseGit](https://github.com/TortoiseGit/TortoiseGit)).
 2. Clone: `https://github.com/andraaspar/new-typescript-project.git`.
 3. Copy all except `.git` into your project’s folder.

-## Set up Eclipse project
+## Set up Eclipse project (optional)

 1. Install [Palantir’s TypeScript plugin](https://github.com/palantir/eclipse-typescript).
-2. Create a new `Static Web Project`, matching the name of the folder you cloned into, and set the `web content folder name` to `build`.
+2. Create a new `Static Web Project`, matching the name of the folder you cloned into, and set the `Web content folder name` to `build`.
 3. Do `Project > Right click > Configure > Enable TypeScript Builder`.
 4. In `Project > Properties > TypeScript` set `Source folder(s)` to `lib;src;test`.